 These are mostly triggered by a user’s interaction with the website or a web app.
 Businesses use both types of emails with specific intent and goals.

+It is well known that triggered email marketing can do wonders for your business.
 It is not very difficult to understand how triggered emails work.
-Based on different pre-defined triggers, personalized emails are sent to the different customers to invoke a response or keep them engaged to the brand.
+Based on different pre-defined triggers, personalized emails are sent to different customers to invoke a response or keep them engaged in the brand.

 Types of triggers can be categorized as: